Radeon Pro: Radeon Pro W6000X series

+The RDNA2 Radeon Pro W6000X series cards were designed for the 2019 Mac Pro as MPX cards.
+These cards are the W6900X, W6800X, and W6600X.

+Radeon Pro W7000 series

+The first RDNA 3-based W7000 series cards were officially announced on April 13, 2023, with the AMD Radeon Pro W7900 and W7800.
+On August 3 of the same year, the W7600 and W7500 were announced.
+On November 13, the W7700 was announced.

 Software

 Most professional compute is done with the help of the Radeon Open Compute and the GPUOpen platforms.

 Project Loom

 At an AMD event in 2016 Project Loom was announced as a collaboration between AMD and Radiant Images.
 The real-time GPU accelerated photo and video stitching program will complement AMD's virtual reality development platform.
 While traditional photo stitching is not that much of a complex task, Project Loom aims to improve render times when tasked with the heavy workload of stitching together multiple high resolution angles to form a 360 degree VR experience, either to headsets or mobile devices.
 Using AMD's Direct GMA protocol, the software allows Radeon Pro graphics cards to work directly with video capture hardware to stitch together a 30 fps, 360 degree 4k resolution video from 24, 1080p cameras at 60 fps.

 The software is to be competitive with Nvidia's VRWorks 360 Video SDK, and is reportedly set to be made open-source through GPUOpen.